-The SBIR/STTR programs are a critical mechanism for advancing research commercialization efforts through research-based startup companies to the next phase of technology and business development.
-NC State startups have successfully leveraged the Federal SBIR/STTR programs to fund their research commercialization efforts with 196 SBIR awards and 52 STTR awards totaling $91M in non-dilutive funding to date.
-This success exists given the current ecosystem and support resources detailed here.
-However, the biggest driver of this success has been the persistence and determination of the individual researchers and the companies that they create.
-There has not been a coordinated and formalized strategy to address the existing constraints outlined in this proposal.
+Federal SBIR/STTR funding is a critical mechanism for advancing research commercialization efforts through research-based startup companies to the next phase of technology and business development.
+Many NC State startup companies have successfully leveraged SBIR/STTR programs to fund their research commercialization efforts but this has been due to the persistence and determination of the individual researchers and companies they create, as there has never been a coordinated and formalized strategy to address the many constraints that exist around the process.

 These constraints include: navigating a disconnected and confusing system to discover relevant funding opportunities, lack of funding to allow researchers and companies to utilize grant writing assistance, and experiences with SBIR/STTR proposals are not shared among our startup companies.
 The NC State Office of Research Commercialization (ORC) led by Wade Fulghum in collaboration with KIETS has established a formalized support process that will help NC State researchers and startups to maximize their potential for success.